Pancreatic Cancer Treatments by Stage

 Treatment consists of chemotherapy with or without radiation therapy.
 Either 5-FU or gemcitabine can extend life in people with locally advanced pancreatic cancer.

 Treating Metastatic Pancreatic Cancer

 Gemcitabine is the single most active drug for treating metastatic pancreas cancer.
-Many studies have been performed to improve on the results of gemcitabine.
-The latest study,demonstrated that a 4 drug regimen, known as FOLFIRINOX (5-FU/leucovorin/oxaliplatin/irinotecan), is superior to gemcitabine.
-However due to toxicities, this therapy should be reserved for persons with good activity levels.
-Other combinations include gemcitabine with erlotinib, gemcitabine with capecitabine gemcitabine with cisplatin, gemcitabine with nab-paclitaxel. .
+A recent study demonstrated that a 4-drug regimen, known as FOLFIRINOX (5-FU/leucovorin/oxaliplatin/irinotecan), is superior to gemcitabine, but it is a therapy reserved for people in fairly good health.
+Other drug combinations include gemcitabine with erlotinib, gemcitabine with capecitabine, gemcitabine with cisplatin, and gemcitabine with nab-paclitaxel.